-Correct Contact Lens Care for Optimum Eye Health
+Correct Contact Lens Care for Healthy Eyes

-A very large percentage of contact lens wearers do not properly follow contact lens care instructions
+A very large percentage of contact lens wearers do not properly follow contact lens care instructions.

 I’m not biased or anything, but I think it’s safe to say that contact lenses are a pretty amazing modern invention (maybe just a little biased).
 We can’t be absolutely sure when the very first contact lens was invented, but we do know major advancements have been taking place since the 1970’s (soft lenses, disposable lenses, material upgrades, etc.).

 In the last 30 years, a vast majority of the visually impaired shifted out of glasses and into contacts lenses.
 According to the Centers for Disease Control (CDC) “Contact lenses are used by more than 30 million people in the United States.”

 Amidst all the positive attributes of contact lenses, there can also be a negative side to contact lens use.
 Most of the time, this can be attributed to neglect.